Updated on August 24, 2022

 Keeping Your Divorce out of Court

 No two divorces are mirror images of one another.
-Your divorce will follow its own unique path—with its own twists and turns—but the one universal that applies to all divorces is that they address the same basic divorce terms, including:
+Your divorce will follow its own unique path—with its own twists and turns—but the one universal rule that applies to all divorces is that they address the same basic divorce terms:

 Using the service of divorce papers to hammer away at one’s spouse is a dirty move that sets the tone for a very complicated divorce ahead.

 Another way to create financial mayhem is clearing out your joint bank accounts.
-Learning that you do not have a dime in your checking account can send you into a financial tailspin—especially if your credit card has been canceled and you do not have an income of your own.
-If your spouse is the primary earner in your household, his or her financial antics can be that much more damaging.
+Learning that your checking account is empty can send you into a financial tailspin—especially if your credit card has been canceled and you do not have an income of your own.
+If your spouse is the primary earner in your household, his or her financial antics can be even more damaging.

 Shutting You Out Entirely

-One of the simplest – and most cruel – tactics your spouse can engage in is cutting you out entirely.
+One of the simplest and most cruel tactics your spouse can engage in is cutting you out entirely.
 If he or she makes the decision not to speak to you and not to communicate with you electronically, there is little that you can do about it.
-The problem is, you are going through a divorce, and there are a lot of details to work out, including:

 Addressing financial concerns while your divorce is pending, including determining who will be taking care of which bills